amsa-code/risky/formats/README.md

 How to use with R
 ----------------------------

+July 7 2015: The R routine for reading binary fixes does not seem to work properly.
+Not sure why yet, but not an AMSA priority to resolve at the moment.

 To read the above binary format using the R language see [read-binary-fixes.r](src/test/resources/read-binary-fixes.r).
 To test, generate the sample files (see below), then: